5 Ways to Get Your Student Loans Forgiven

 4. Become a Doctor or Lawyer

 Medical and legal professionals can end up with six-figure student loan debt.
-Fortunately for these PhD holders, there are several student loan forgiveness programs that can reduce their student loan burden.
+Fortunately for these Ph.D. degree holders, several student loan forgiveness programs exist to help them reduce their student loan burden:

 - The National Institutes of Health forgives some student loan debt for medical students who complete certain types of medical research including clinical, medical disparities, and contraception research.

-- Certain health professionals can receive up to $50,000 of student loans forgiven through the National Health Service Corps Loan Repayment Program in exchange for two years of volunteer service at a clinic that has a shortage of health professionals.
+- Certain health professionals can receive up to $50,000 of student loan forgiveness through the National Health Service Corps Loan Repayment Program in exchange for two years of volunteer service at a clinic that has a shortage of health professionals.
 You may be able to receive additional forgiveness for additional service.

 - Law school graduates may have some of their student loans forgiven by doing some non-profit work.
 Equal Justice Works has a list of law schools that have a loan repayment assistance program.
 If your school is on the list, contact your financial aid department to learn how you can have your student loans forgiven.